Know How to Stop Making Assumptions and Find Facts

 Don’t assume.
 As far as is possible go right to the source and get your information.
 Then take the time to review that information well before presenting it.

 Effective people are respected because they have good information at their fingertips.
 If they don’t have it, they are given grace because they know where to find it fast.
-They have learned how to stop making assumptions and operate with as many facts as possible.

 Those who are perceived as guessing and assuming don’t garner many points on credibility and reliability.